dgshaver/llap_watcher/readme.txt

 Find Interactive Hive queries that have been running for longer than the configured threshold, and kill them.

 Assumptions:
-This script was designed to be run on HDInsight 3.6 Interactive Hive clusters.
+This script was designed to be run on HDInsight 3.6, Interactive Hive 2.1 clusters, and has been adapted to run on HDInsight 4.0, Interactive Hive 3.1 clusters.
+Two additional configuration steps are required for HDInsight 4.0 Interactive Hive clusters that are not required on HDInsight 3.6 clusters.

 The script supports both ESP and Standard cluster types.

-HDI 4.0 deploys Hive 3.x which has a feature called Hive Triggers that can be used to kill queries that exceed a given threshold if desired.
-As such, this script was not tested on HDInsight 4.0.
+HDI 4.0 deploys Hive 3.x which has a feature called Hive workload management.
+Hive workload management includes Hive triggers.
+(Hive Triggers)[https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/hive-workload-commands/content/hive_create_trigger.html] can be used to kill queries that exceed a configured threshold if desired.
+As such, on HDInsight 4.0, Hive Triggers should be utilized in lieu of this script where possilbe.

 Overview:
 The llap_query_watcher script is designed to be run on a periodic basis via a task scheduler like cron.